-You'll receive an annual fee of £3,000.
+Council members get an annual fee of £3,000.
 Travel costs and expenses are also covered.

-You'll also receive an employee discount card, which can be used at Co-op Food stores and other Group businesses.
+They also receive an employee discount card, which can be used at Co-op Food stores and other Group businesses.

-Childcare and dependent carer allowance is available to enable Council Members to attend meetings.
+Childcare and dependent carer allowance is available to enable Council members to attend meetings.

 The council recognises the importance of having a diverse composition particularly in respect of underrepresented groups which may include, but is not limited to gender, ethnicity, sexual orientation, age, disability, religion, geography and employee representation.
 Seven seats on the Council are allocated each year to address shortfalls in diversity.